March 2025 - Diary of a Revenue Engineer

 My investigations and learning into dopamine, its regulation and the habits one forms around it have been a major point of interest to me for months now.

 However - this particular month - I couldn’t help but see the glaring correlations between the science of dopamine, and the current state of our general happiness.
 The more I learned, the more I found links that explain so much about the state of the world and that may help us answer some urgent questions.
-Mainly, what on earth is going on with men?!

 With all of this on my mind, and in the media, perhaps I’m less interested in how I'm staying happy this month, and more concerned as to why whole factions of society (namely, young men) are so very unhappy.